 One of the surprise highlights of our beach holiday was searching for frosted ocean gems.

-Every evening once the tide had pulled back the girls and I would wander along the Cornish shoreline, scanning the sands for the distinctive milky glow of the sea glass.
+Every evening once the tide had pulled back the girls and I would wander along the Cornish coastline, scanning the brown sand for the distinctive milky glow of the sea glass.

-I used to go beachcombing for sea glass all the time when I was growing up in New Zealand, but had totally forgotten about this favourite childhood past time for decades – perhaps because I haven’t lived near the ocean for coming up to 20 years now (sob).
+I used to go beach combing for sea glass all the time when I was growing up in New Zealand, but had totally forgotten about this favourite childhood past time for decades – perhaps because I haven’t lived near the ocean for coming up to 20 years now.

-These days most glass has been replaced by plastic and we know better than to throw our leftovers into the sea, so I wasn’t even sure if searching for sea glass was even still a ‘thing’ but a quick Google proved it was still quietly popular; in fact, there was small but very passionate community of people who enjoyed beach foraging all over the world, with rules on how to find sea glass, and a scale of which types and colours are most coveted.
+These days most glass has been replaced by plastic and we know better than to throw our leftovers into the sea, so I wasn’t even sure if sea glass was even still a ‘thing’.
+A quick Google search, however, proved it was still quietly popular; in fact, there is an international community of people who are passionate about beach combing.
+There are even rules on how to find sea glass, and a scale of which types and colours are most coveted.

-The glass is graded by how much of it there is, and how easily it’s found – clear (which becomes milky white as its ground down over time) is the most common, followed by green and brown (from beer and medicine bottles).
-Next you have blue, aqua and turquoise (you can see why these sometimes get called ‘Mermaid Tears’), and rarer again are those colours not usually used for bottles, like pink, purple and yellow.
+The glass is graded by how much of it there is, and how easily it’s found – clear glass (which becomes milky white as its ground down over time) is the most common, followed by green and brown (from beer and medicine bottles).
+Next you have blue, aqua and turquoise (you can see why these sometimes get called ‘Mermaid Tears’), and rarer again are those colours not usually used for bottles – pink, purple, red and yellow.

-To begin with we only found handfuls of white sea glass, but the more tuned our eyes became the more treasures we discovered.
-At first, some emerald green sea gems revealed themselves and then a handful of amber brown.
-We found a few pieces of soft aqua sea glass, then Lil Sis came back with the first chunk of bright blue, which kicked off a spree of cobalt finds.
+To begin with we only found pocketfuls of white sea glass, but the more tuned our eyes became the more treasures we found.
+At first, some emerald-green sea gems revealed themselves, then a handful of amber brown pebbles.
+We found a few pieces of soft-aqua sea glass, then Lil Sis came back with the first chunk of bright blue, which kicked off a spree of cobalt finds.

 The more we found, the more we became obsessed with our nightly beach walks.
-There was something so soothing about wandering along the shore line as the sun set and the waves lapped gently beside us, and something strangely satisfying about discovering each new sea gem and returning with pockets weighted down.
+There was something really relaxing about wandering shore line at sun set as the waves lapped gently beside us, and something strangely satisfying about discovering each new sea gem and returning with our pockets groaning under the weight.

 After lugging our stash all the way back home (FYI: sea glass gets HEAVY!)
 I filled a vase with all our beach finds and they’re now proudly on display in my bedroom – a lovely reminder of our family holiday.

-• if you fancy searching for sea glass yourself, we were searching on the south coast of Cornwall.
-Seaham, on the Durham Heritage Coast, is the most famous spot for UK beach foraging.
-Once the site of several glass bottle and glass making factories during Victorian and Edwardian times, Seaham was also home to Britian’s largest glass bottle works in Britain, the Londonderry Bottleworks.
-Between the 1850s and 1921, the company produced up to 20,000 hand blown bottles every day and literally dumped tonnes of glass waste into the North Sea, which is still being worn by the waves and dumped on Seaham’s shores today.
+Once the site of several glass bottle and glass making factories during Victorian and Edwardian times, Seaham was also home to Britain’s largest glass bottle works, the Londonderry Bottleworks.
+Between the 1850s and 1921, the company produced up to 20,000 hand blown bottles every day and literally dumped tonnes of glass waste into the North Sea, which is still being worn by the waves and dumped back up on Seaham’s shores today.